ajadsingh/TallyWeb/README.md

-# Financial Dashboard Application
+# Tally Prime 6.0 Web Extension – Financial Dashboard Application

-A comprehensive financial dashboard application built with React.js and TypeScript, designed for Tally integration and financial data management.
+This project is an **extended web version of Tally Prime 6.0**, bringing powerful business management tools to your browser.
+It enables seamless access to Tally data and features from anywhere, leveraging Tally’s XML API for real-time financial insights, analytics, and business operations management.

+Built with React.js and TypeScript, this dashboard integrates with your existing Tally server, providing modules for sales, purchases, inventory, ledgers, and more—all accessible via a modern web interface.

 ## Project Structure